kognise/frozone/deploying/NOW.md

 ### Creating a project

-First, initialize a project with Frozone:
+Now initialize a project with Frozone:

 ```bash
 frozone init hello-frozone